 &lt;sup>1 This difference cannot be used to cover the SCR that is not related to the Defined Benefit pension scheme.

-The Group is not considering a dividend in 2018.
+The Group did not pay a dividend in 2018.

 The Group's own funds are Tier 1 unrestricted and available to cover the SCR and MCR.